Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Results of the experiments

-We conducted an extensive experimental evaluation to test the performance of the model described in Section~\ref{sec:model} on two distinct training strategies, namely the next-word prediction task and the masked language modeling.
+We conducted an extensive experimental evaluation to test the performance of the model described in Section~\ref{sec:model} on two distinct training strategies, namely the Next-Token prediction task and the masked language modeling.
 To this end, we employed the large (ordered) dataset $\NT_n$ described in Section~\ref{sec:data} that consists of the sequence of Dyck words that represent all the integer numbers from $2$ up to $n=10^{11}$.
-Such a dataset has been pre-processed via a tokenizer to produce a new representation $\bar{\mathcal T}_n$ in terms of tokens.
+Such a dataset has been split in a training set and test set, pre-processed via a tokenization process to produce a new representation in terms of \textit{tokens}.
+Before presenting the performed experiments, it is therefore convenient to describe how we managed the dataset, and how we performed such a tokenization.

+\paragraph{Dataset management.} The ordered dataset $\NT_n$, with $n=10^{11}$, was first split into $10$ chunks of $10^{10}$ Dyck words each (except for the first, consisting of $10^{10}-1$ entries).